tig1795/timog_portfolio/content/about/education.md

     location: Germany
     date_start: '2020-10-01'
     date_end: '2023-10-20'
-    description: The thesis topic was the elections in the Weimar Republic 1919-1933 - the influence of economic development on the voting behaviour of the population.
+    description: The thesis topic is comparative analysis of data sets and feature importance in predicting hit songs - a machine learning approach.

   - title: Digital Humanities and History (BA)
     company: University of Würzburg